Problem-Solving to Manage Stress

 - Effect of the solution on other people.

-Act.
-Determine the steps you need to take and act.
+Figure out the steps you need to take, and then act.

 Author: Healthwise Staff